Any obstruction placed in the light path of an imaging system prevents

 ω~0.22[-log(1-ο 2 )2 ]1/2 (61.1)

 (it can also be simplified to an empirical approximation, ω~0.21 ο; it is within a couple of percentage points from the true value for ο ~0.4 and smaller) .

 Note that the MTF output varies somewhat from one program to another.
 For instance, Aberrator and ATMOS show more of a contrast drop resulting from CO.
 It still has an edge over spherical aberration, but the numerical constant in the above approximation is between 0.22 and 0.23.

 Analogous to the contrast transfer of a perfect aperture (FIG. 45, top right), that of an obstructed aperture is given by the overlapping area of two unit-diameter circles, but this time for the two annuli, and relative to the annulus area.

 As mentioned on the MTF page, the standard MTF plot, as the one above, shows contrast transfer for sinusoidal intensity distribution.
 As the pattern of intensity distribution and/or detail shape, changes, so does its contrast transfer.
 This can be illustrated comparing MTF for standard sinusoidal pattern with the contrast transfer function (CTF) for square-wave distribution (i.e. clear dark and bright lines), as shown on FIG. 105.

 The overall effect on contrast transfer here is similar, with probably the most significant difference being that the limiting low-contrast resolution (the pattern in top right corners are high-contrast patterns, for which cutoff frequency lies at the horizontal scale) is somewhat reduced for the standard sinusoidal MTF pattern, but not for the square-wave pattern.

-Next page addresses seeming inconsistencies and the question of applicable concept in the standard theoretical treatment of the effect of central obstruction.
+Next page addresses apparent inconsistencies and the question of applicable concept in the standard theoretical treatment of the effect of central obstruction.